ry4nn9/crypto-view/README.md

-# mini-tradingview
+# crypto-view

-Monorepo scaffold for a mini TradingView-style market data platform using pnpm workspaces.
+CryptoView is a high performance realtime market data platform for crypto assets